gauravkulkarni-24/Academic-Performance-Insights/README.md

 A data-driven analysis and visualization of student performance to uncover key academic insights.

 **Overview:**
-This project analyzes student performance data using Python and Excel to understand patterns in academic results.
+This project analyzes student performance data using Excel to understand patterns in academic results.
 It provides a clean dashboard to visualize performance trends, subject comparisons, and improvement areas.

 **Objectives:**
 - Analyze raw student performance data